William Donald Borders: Priesthood

-In 1946, Borders left the military service with the rank of Major and returned to Louisiana.
-He briefly served as an associate pastor at Our Lady of Prompt Succor Church in Westwego, Louisiana before pursuing a graduate degree at the University of Notre Dame in his native Indiana.
-After earning a Master of Science degree in Education in 1947, he resumed his pastoral ministry in Louisiana as associate pastor at Our Lady of Lourdes Church in New Orleans.
-He became an assistant chaplain of the Newman Centre at Louisiana State University, eventually rising to become its chaplain.
+In 1946, after the end of the war, Borders left the military service with the rank of major and returned to Louisiana.
+He briefly served as an associate pastor at Our Lady of Prompt Succor Parish in Westwego, Louisiana, then entered the University of Notre Dame in Indiana to pursue graduate studies.
+After earning a Master of Science degree in education in 1947, Borders returned to Louisiana as associate pastor at Our Lady of Lourdes Parish in New Orleans.
+The archdiocese later named him as an assistant chaplain of the Newman Centre at Louisiana State University (LSU) in Baton Rouge.
 During his tenure at LSU, he spent a summer in Guatemala to better serve his Hispanic students.